steptosky/3DsMax-XplnObj/readme.md

   - You have to build and install [github-release](https://github.com/aktau/github-release).
 And make it accessible via your `PATH` environment variable.
   - Adjust `REPOSITORY_NAME` and `REPOSITORY_USER_NAME` variables in the file [StsUploadToGithub.cmake](cmake/StsUploadToGithub.cmake) if necessary.
   - Set the environment variable `GITHUB_TOKEN` - your access token from github account.
   - Run `ci/upload-to-github.bat` the release targets of the project must be built and installed for all supported 3DsMax versions.
+    Release tag must not exist in github repository otherwise the script stops with the error that the tag already exists.

 #### Cmake variables
 | Variables | Type | Description |